guillermohernandez/frontend-intermediate-textbook/Day1.md

 //=> 'HelloWorld'
 ```

-Hint: It is convention to always try to use single-quotes (`''`) when possible.
-In other languages and some "flavors" of javascript, single-quotes (`''`) and double-quotes (`""`) have different features.

-You have two options to wrap a string, double-quotes (`""`) and  single-quotes (`''`), becuase you may want to use one of those symbols in the string itself.
+You have two options to wrap a string, double-quotes (`""`) and  single-quotes (`''`), becuase you may want to use one of those symbols in the string itself, among other reasons.
 JavaScript will always accept the *outer* symbols.

 ```javascript
 var str3 = "He said 'What is going on here?'";
 var str4 = 'She replied "I have no idea"';
 ```

+It is convention to always try to use single-quotes (`''`) when possible.
+In other languages and some "flavors" of javascript, single-quotes (`''`) and double-quotes (`""`) have different features.

 ## Operators
 The AND (`&&`) and OR (`||`) operators will return the result of multiple boolean values.